 Can I use Grammar Galaxy as a supplement?

 Absolutely!
-Continue your phonics curriculum and use it with other curriculum of your choice.
+Continue your phonics and handwriting curriculum if your child is still developing as a reader and writer, and use it with other curriculum of your choice.

 How many levels of Grammar Galaxy will there be and when will they be available?

 Nebula, directed at 1st/2nd grade, Protostar, directed at 3rd grade, and Yellow Star, directed at 4th grade, and Red Star, directed at 5th grade are currently available.
 Blue Star, Nova, and Supernova for 6th-8th grade are coming soon.
 A preschool activity book is also planned.